 - All faculty covered by the CBA can file a grievance.

-- Only dues-paying members of UFF-FSU get free assistance with this process, including legal representation.
+- Only dues-paying members of UFF-FSU receive free assistance with this process, including legal representation.

-- To get UFF's help, you need to be a member before your rights are violated.
-Think of it like insurance: you can't buy it after your car gets totaled or your house gets robbed.
+- To qualify for UFF's help, you must be a member before your rights are violated.
+Think of it like insurance: you can't buy it after your car gets totaled or your house burns down.

 - Non-members are not automatically able to proceed all the way to arbitration.
 UFF retains the exclusive right to invoke arbitration.
 This is to safeguard the process from frivolous or hopeless cases.